learnk8s/learnk8s.io/src/requests-limits/content.md

 In the lower part of the output, the autoscaler has three sections:

-1. **Lower bound** — the minimum resource recommendation for the container.
+1. **Lower bound** — the minimum resource recommended for the container.
-1. **Uncapped Target** — the maximum resource recommendation for the container
+1. **Uncapped Target** — the previous recommendation from the autoscaler.
-1. **Upper Bound** — the previous recommendation which was recommended by the autoscaler
+1. **Upper Bound** — the maximum resource recommended for the container.

-The recommended numbers are a bit skewed to the lower end because you haven't load test the app for a sustained period of time.
+In this case, the recommended numbers are a bit skewed to the lower end because you haven't load test the app for a sustained period of time.

-You can repeat the experiment with locust and keep inspecting the VPA recommendation.
+You can repeat the experiment with locust and keep inspecting the Vertical Pod Autoscaler (VPA) recommendation.

 Once the recommandation are stable, you can apply them back to your deployment.